 As I was preparing for my wedding, a girlfriend of mine gave me an idea to make the traditional “hens party” a bit more meaningful and adventurous - How about a “volunteer” hens party?
 I fell in love with the idea instantly as it allowed me to integrate service with what I deeply cared about.
 In this case, how can each action I take go a further mile in putting a stop to poverty?

-Little did I realise, that as the seeds of this idea germinated, my bridesmaids and I found ourselves whisked away traveling 12 hours by plane, and then by car, from Singapore to inland Toraja, a mountainous region of South Sulawesi.
-As we were on the road it dawned on me that this would have been the same amount of time if I travelled from San Francisco to Seoul, only that this time, we were heading to our neighbouring country, Indonesia.
+Little did I realize, that as the seeds of this idea germinated, my bridesmaids and I found ourselves whisked away traveling 12 hours by plane, and then by car, from Singapore to inland Toraja, a mountainous region of South Sulawesi.
+As we were on the road it dawned on me that this would have been the same amount of time if I travelled from San Francisco to Seoul, only that this time, we were heading to our neighboring country, Indonesia.

 Experiencing the culture of Toraja was absolutely fascinating.
 The indigenous people had such deep reverence for those who had passed on, which began with months of preparation and saving up for a grand funeral rite of passage where villagers would come together in fellowship.
 The idea of value was also very different – buffalos in Toraja were esteemed as prize possessions at each funeral or wedding procession - similar to how we might love our cars and wheels.
 The richness of the culture was not only seen through celebratory rites and food for the keeping, but also with beautiful clothes that complete each festivity.